$169,549Average Value$101Average Price per Sq Ft1Home For Sale

 Alfred Ely highschoolers enroll in Medical Choice programs

-Students in Tremont Park can attend the Savannah-Chatham County Public School System.
-Many start at Butler Elementary and continue to Derenne before finishing at Alfred Ely Beach High.
-Each public school holds a C-minus score on Niche and is within a 5-minute drive for Tremont Park residents.
+Students in Tremont Park can attend the Savannah-Chatham County Public School System, which earns an overall B rating from Niche.
+Many start at Butler Elementary, rated a C, and continue to C-minus-rated Derenne Middle before finishing at Beach High School, rated a C. Each public school is within a 5-minute drive for Tremont Park residents.
 Beach High offers one of the district's two Medical Choice programs, built into the four-year curriculum.
 Several private schools are nearby for buyers interested in exploring education alternatives.

 Located near Tremont Park, Beach High School serves as a cornerstone of the community.